 High-energy physics studies the fundamental interactions of elementary particles.
 While the currently accepted theory of fundamental interactions (known as the Standard Model) has been extremely accurate in describing the smallest constituents of matter accessible to us through experiment, several reasons lead to believe that it is not a complete theory of Nature.
 Our research includes the study of various theories that go beyond the Standard Model.

 At a larger scale, nuclear and hadronic physics is the study of the properties of the nuclei and their constituents, the quarks and the gluons.
 Some of the phenomena we address occur at low energies, while others arise at extreme conditions, e.g. in the interior of very hot and dense stars.

 Formal theoretical physics includes the study of various mathematical aspects of physical theories, as well as subjects that are not necessarily directly amenable to experimental tests at the present time.
 The latter include quantum gravity, a theory which combines Einstein’s theory of General Relativity with Quantum Mechanics.

 Our research spans a large spectrum of topics: nuclear structure, few-body physics, QCD, high-energy particle physics, LHC phenomenology, astroparticle physics, physics beyond the Standard Model, quantum information, non-commutative spaces, differential and algebraic geometry, supergravity and string theory.
 We may classify our research into three broad axes across which numerous collaborations exist.

 - Neutrino-nucleus interaction and hadronuclear physics

 - Few-body systems

 - Oscillations neutron-antineutron

-- Compact stars properties: equation of state, thermal emissivity, neutrino scattering
+- Compact stars properties: equation of state, thermal emissivity, neutrino scattering, gravitational waves.

 - Quark polarimetry and Electromagnetism